sean-lamont/PhD/tactic_zero_jax/notes.md

 Q: Not sure why the hidden state has 2 vectors in a tuple?
+A: Needed for torch syntax.
+(1,1,MAX\_LEN) gives us a single batch element, with 1 recurrent layer, with hidden dimension size MAX\_LEN
 Q: Where does MAX\_CONTEXT come in for the shape of the inputs
 Q: More precise detail on how the shapes for the network are derived.